1R-obo/AI-CAD-Project/README.md

 | <img src="https://raw.githubusercontent.com/1R-obo/AI-CAD-Project/main/images/lowpolytree1.jpg" width="300"/> | <img src="https://raw.githubusercontent.com/1R-obo/AI-CAD-Project/main/images/lowpolytree2.png" width="300"/> | <img src="https://raw.githubusercontent.com/1R-obo/AI-CAD-Project/main/images/lowpolytree3.PNG" width="300"/> |

 ## Analysis:
-&nbsp;&nbsp;&nbsp;&nbsp;The results of the survey suggest that the integration of AI, specifically ChatGPT, as a tutoring too was shown to be beneficial in participants’ modeling, and was well-recieved by participants.Most users reported a positive experience, suggesting that the project was successful in demonstrating the potential of AI to assist in educational contexts, in this case, CAD.
+&nbsp;&nbsp;&nbsp;&nbsp;The results of the survey suggest that the integration of AI, specifically ChatGPT, as a tutoring too was shown to be beneficial in participants’ modeling, and was well-received by participants.Most users reported a positive experience, suggesting that the project was successful in demonstrating the potential of AI to assist in educational contexts, in this case, CAD.

 **Ethical Considerations:**
 A significant portion of the survey focused on understanding the ethical implications of using AI as a tutor.
 The survey asked users: “What is your opinion on using ChatGPT as a tutor?
 Do you feel that relying on it for learning feels like 'cheating'?
 What are your thoughts on the ethical implications of using AI as a learning aid?”.
-The responses indicated that they did not percieve using ChatGPT as cheating, as long as it was being used appropriately.
+The responses indicated that they did not perceive using ChatGPT as cheating, as long as it was being used appropriately.

 Here are a few notable responses: